Mini-ghost/vorms/docs/api/use-form.md

 # useForm

-`useForm()` is a custom Vue composition api that will return all Vue Composition Form state and helpers directly.
+`useForm()` is a custom Vue composition api that will return all Vorms state and helpers directly.

 ```ts
 useForm({